Looking for a one-on-one Harvest vs Toggl comparison?

 But before making a decision, there’s another tool that you should look at…

 It’s called Time Doctor — a user-friendly solution with powerful productivity management functionalities.

 Time Doctor is a powerful employee productivity management software used by major corporates and small businesses to boost employee productivity.

 - Easily track employee time manually or automatically.

-- Gain insights into performance with various accurate reports.
+- Gain insights into performance with various accurate and detailed reports.